IdentityServer/IdentityServer4/docs/reference/api_resource.rst

 .. _refApiResource:
 API Resource
 =================
-This class model an API resource.
+This class models an API resource.

 ``Enabled``
     Indicates if this resource is enabled and can be requested.
 Defaults to true.